Madagascar (2005 film): Release

+Theatrical

+Madagascar had its original theatrical release in the United States by DreamWorks Pictures on May 27, 2005.
+In celebration of its twentieth anniversary, it was theatrically re-released in the United States by Universal Pictures on January 16, 2026.

 Home media

 Madagascar was released on VHS and DVD on November 15, 2005.
 The DVD included a short animated film The Madagascar Penguins in a Christmas Caper, and a music video "I Like to Move It", featuring characters from the film dancing to the song.

 In February 2006, Paramount Pictures acquired the rights to all live-action films DreamWorks had released between 1997 and 2005, following Viacom's $1.6 billion acquisition of the company's live-action film assets and television assets.
 Additionally, Paramount signed a six-year distribution agreement for past and future DreamWorks Animation films, with DreamWorks Animation having spun off into a separate company from the live-action division in 2004.
-A Blu-ray version of the film was released on September 23, 2008, by Paramount Home Entertainment to coincide with the theatrical release of Madagascar: Escape 2 Africa.
-On August 16, 2010, Paramount Home Entertainment released a 10 film box set titled the "DreamWorks Animation Ultimate Box Set", which included Madagascar, Madagascar: Escape 2 Africa and 8 other DreamWorks Animation films.
+A Blu-ray version of the film was released by Paramount Home Entertainment on September 23, 2008, to coincide with the theatrical release of Madagascar: Escape 2 Africa.
+On August 16, 2010, Paramount released a 10-film box set titled the "DreamWorks Animation Ultimate Box Set", which included Madagascar, Madagascar: Escape 2 Africa, and eight other DreamWorks Animation films.

 On December 31, 2012, DreamWorks Animation's distribution agreement with Paramount officially ended, and in July 2014, DreamWorks Animation announced they had reacquired the distribution rights to all of their films from Paramount, transferring these rights to their new distribution partner 20th Century Fox.
-On April 28, 2016, DreamWorks Animation was purchased by NBCUniversal for $3.8 billion.
-On May 27, 2025, Universal Pictures Home Entertainment announced that the film will be released on Ultra HD Blu-ray on July 22, 2025, in commemoration of the film's 20th anniversary.
+On April 28, 2016, DreamWorks Animation was purchased by Comcast subsidiary NBCUniversal for $3.8 billion.
+On May 27, 2025, Universal Pictures Home Entertainment announced that the film would be released on Ultra HD Blu-ray on July 22, 2025, in commemoration of the film's 20th anniversary.